Grace (meals): Other pre-meal traditions

-In Korea, it is customary to say "Jal meokgesseumnida" (잘 먹겠습니다) ("I will eat well').
-The saying is not religious in nature, and usually only occurs when eating with someone else.
-Before eating grace in Korean is "주님, 은혜로이 주신 이 음식과 우리에게 강복하소서. 우리 주 예수 그리스도를 통하여 비나이다, 아멘".

 In certain Boy Scout circles, especially in Missouri, the "S-F" grace (named after the S-F Scout Ranch in Knob Lick, Missouri) is often said, especially when people at the table are of mixed religions.
 The S-F grace gives thanks to a "great Spirit", but is not affiliated with any one religion.

 Another common Boy Scout grace is the "Philmont Grace" (named after the Philmont Scout Ranch in New Mexico) or the "Wilderness Grace".
 It can be found in use wherever a troop has gone to Philmont, but is most common in the Western half of the United States.
 It goes: " For food, for raiment, / For life, for opportunities, / For friendship and fellowship, / We thank thee, O Lord."